 Description of IP Address Class A/B/C/D/E and Network ID, Host ID

-An IPv4 network address consists of 4 bytes, generally composed of 4 decimal digits, each digit from 0 to 255, separated by dots.
-In order to classify and manage devices and networks, IP addresses are also divided into two parts:network addresses and host addresses.
+An IPv4 network address consists of 4 bytes.
+It is usually written as four decimal numbers from 0 to 255, separated by dots.
+To classify and manage devices and networks, an IP address is also divided into two parts: the network address and the host address.

-• • Network address: put in the front to indicate which network on the Internet this IP address belongs to;
+• • Network address: the leading part, which indicates which network on the Internet this IP address belongs to;

-• • Host address:put it at the back to indicate which device this IP address belongs to in a certain network.
+• • Host address: the trailing part, which indicates which device within that network this IP address belongs to.

 Class A IP Address